Superluminal Wave Activation at Relativistic Magnetized Shocks: Simulations

 \subsection{Activation of a Spectrum of Seed Perturbations}

 For this section, we initialize a distribution of seed perturbations resembling turbulent fluctuations upstream of the shock.
-For a given range of wavenumbers between $[k_{\rm u,min}]^{\rm d}$ and $[k_{\rm u,max}]^{\rm d}$ we generate a spectrum of $N$ monochromatic waves with random wavenumbers $[k_{i,\rm u}]^{\rm d}$ (log-normal distribution), amplitudes $A_i$ (Gaussian noise distribution) and phases $\phi_i$ (uniform distribution).
+For a given range of wavenumbers between $[k_{\rm u,min}]^{\rm d}$ and $[k_{\rm u,max}]^{\rm d}$ we generate a spectrum of $N$ monochromatic waves with random wavenumbers $[k_{i,\rm u}]^{\rm d}$ (lognormal distribution), amplitudes $A_i$ (Gaussian noise distribution), and phases $\phi_i$ (uniform distribution).
 We normalize individual wave amplitudes with a power-law spectral envelope such that their energy spectrum is approximately $e(k)\propto A(k)^2\propto k^{-s}$ for a spectral index $s$ and the total energy across all modes is $E_{\rm tot}$.
 The wave magnetic field then becomes

-the electric field follows from Equation~(\ref{eq:waveEfield}), currents are initialized as outlined in Section~\ref{sec:monochromatic}.
+The electric field follows from Equation~(\ref{eq:waveEfield}), currents are initialized as outlined in Section~\ref{sec:monochromatic}.

-Figure~\ref{fig:MSHOCK_G4_s25_HR_sPEC10} shows shock and mode conversion dynamics for seed waves sampled of equal amplitude ($s=0$) from $[k_{\rm u}d_{\rm u}]^{\rm u}\in\left[0.03,6.28\right]$.
+Figure~\ref{fig:MSHOCK_G4_s25_HR_sPEC10} shows shock and mode-conversion dynamics for seed waves sampled of equal amplitude ($s=0$) from $[k_{\rm u}d_{\rm u}]^{\rm u}\in\left[0.03,6.28\right]$.
 For illustration purposes, we choose $N=2$, $N=5$ and $N=10$ superimposed monochromatic modes.
 The case of $N=2$ combines the two upstream scales displayed in Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026}.
-Large scale fluctuations with wavelength above the critical scale defined by Equation~(\ref{eq:mink}) become non-propagating AWs downstream of the shock.
+Large-scale fluctuations with wavelength above the critical scale defined by Equation~(\ref{eq:mink}) become nonpropagating AWs downstream of the shock.
 High-frequency components of the seed spectrum are activated to become propagating O-modes, the shock acts like a high-pass filter.
 The different components can be identified in the blue (supO) and red (supO/AW) shaded regions of Figure~\ref{fig:MSHOCK_G4_s25_HR_sPEC10}.
-Appendix~\ref{app:spectra} discusses spectra of seed waves with $s\approx 1$, with the overall energy distribution of downstream modes following the slope of the seed wave spectrum.
+Appendix~\ref{app:spectra} discusses the spectra of seed waves with $s\approx 1$, with the overall energy distribution of downstream modes following the slope of the seed wave spectrum.